NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 ### Schemas

-[`j:InjurySeverityCode`](http://niem5.org/schemas/j.html#InjurySeverityCode) is a code table, with its codes defined in another namespace, the one for AAMVA.
+[`j:InjurySeverityCode`](http://niem5.org/schemas/j.html#InjurySeverityCode) is a code table, with its codes defined in another namespace, the one for [AAMVA](https://www.aamva.org/.
 Here's the schema for the element:

 ```xml
 <xs:element name="InjurySeverityCode" type="aamva_d20:AccidentSeverityCodeType" substitutionGroup="nc:InjurySeverityAbstract" nillable="true">